 Residence Director of St. Scholastica

 Jamie grew up in Grand Forks, ND and graduated for Sacred Heart High School in 2011.
 She attended the University of Mary where she was a Resident Assistant in Boniface and St. Scholastica Hall and studied abroad in Rome.
 She graduated in 2015 with a degree in Social Work and has been working as a Residence Director for 3 years.
-Jamie lives in Roers Hall with her husband, Zachary and their son, James.
+Jamie lives in Roers Hall with her husband, Zachary and their children, James and Alphonse.